Sb0009/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 #### Standard Library for String Functions

+ --------------------------------------- An array of characters is known as String. --------------------------------------------

+ 🎰🎰🎰🎰🎰🎰🎰🎰🎰🎰🎰�

+The string name is the constant pointer to the string.

+Pointers can be used to point the strings but this same pointer can be used to point somewhere else.
+Therefore pointer is not a constant pointer.

+Array of Strings
+The collection in the table of strings is called an Array of strings.
+Use of Pointers in an array of strings: Although, we know that the array strings are not equal in length.
+Thus instead of assigning a fixed length to each string, Moreover we can  use a pointer to a string of varying length.
+This is the use of pointers in an array of strings.

+---
-#include <string.h> "main.h"  header file contains many functions , some are listed below:
+- #include <string.h> "main.h"  header file contains many functions , some are listed below:

 strlen(s1): Returns length of string s1.
 It excludes the null character that is ‘\0’.